BlueGummi/simple-pastebin/README.md

 ``cd simple-pastebin``

-Edit config.toml with the editor of choice, it currently supports a port and IP address. port and IP address in config.toml must be strings
+Edit config.toml with the editor of choice, it currently supports a port IP address, and a time to automatically clear the log file.
+Port, IP address, and expiration in config.toml must be strings Format the expiration like this

+"2d6h2m3s"

 ``cargo run --release``